-That $300 Bill Was Only the Beginning
+That workflow-dependent cost Bill Was Only the Beginning

 His breakdown was brutal in its ordinariness.
-The photographer's invoice was $18,000.
-The studio rentals: $7,200.
-Model bookings: $11,500.
-Props, shipping, retouching, revisions — $15,300 more.
-The initial quote had been $22,000.
+The photographer's invoice was workflow-dependent cost.
+The studio rentals: workflow-dependent cost.
+Model bookings: workflow-dependent cost.
+Props, shipping, retouching, revisions — workflow-dependent cost more.
+The initial quote had been workflow-dependent cost.

 He is far from alone.
 Most ecommerce sellers never calculate their true product photography cost.
 They see the invoice and move on.
 But the brands building real advantage in 2026 are the ones who know exactly what they pay — down to the cent — and have found a better way.